blockchainsllc/in3-docs/docs/api-cmd.rst

 - :download:`linux_x64 <downloads/in3_x64>`.
 - :download:`installer <downloads/install.sh>`.

-or just use this one-liner:
+Or simply use this one-liner:

 .. code-block:: sh